Skip to content

 • Include in PDF.
 Default FALSE except for MCQ.
 Only affects the PDF version.
 Includes pre/post response text in the PDF, with a blank space between.

 • Pre/post response text (optional).
 To clarify to students what to input in the response area.
 Accepts plain text, including single-dollar-delimited latex.
 E.g. Estimate $f(x)=$ is acceptable.
+When using fractions in this field, use $\dfrac{}{}$ as this is more legible.

 • Response Area Preview: for teachers to verify the configuration